mwbowers/mwbowers.github.io/manuals/cocoon/displayfile-function-key-text.md

 The [INDTXT](https://www.ibm.com/docs/en/i/7.4?topic=80-indtxt-indicator-text-keyword-display-files) keyword is only used to document the *usage* of an indicator - it has no effect on the behavior of the display file -.

-Nevertheless, some Display Files use a combination of Command Key keywords (CAnn or CFnn) and `INDTXT` placed *in the same source line*.
+However, some Display Files use a combination of Command Key keywords (CAnn or CFnn) and `INDTXT` placed *in the same source line*.

 For example,